cogini/mix_deploy/README.md

 including systemd unit scripts, extract the release to the target dir and run it under systemd.

-`deploy-init-local` is a convenience script which runs the other scripts to set up the system.
+`deploy-init-local` is a convenience script which runs the other scripts to set up the system:
-Run it like this:

 ```shell
 sudo bin/deploy-init-local